unaibermudez/music-app/python-test/README.md

-Basic test with python to connect to the Spotify API
+# Basic test with python to connect to the Spotify API

+Source: <br>
-Akamai Developer
+Akamai Developer on YouTube<br>
-How to Use Spotify's API with Python | Write a Program to Display Artist, Tracks, and More https://www.youtube.com/watch?v=WAmEZBEeNmg
+How to Use Spotify's API with Python | Write a Program to Display Artist, Tracks, and More`<br>
+https://www.youtube.com/watch?v=WAmEZBEeNmg